I’m sure you’ve heard so many great things about a bear pennant pattern, and how it's taking the trading world by storm.

 To avoid making costly mistakes, you need to wait for the breakout candle to close below the support line.

-In addition, you should use other technical indicators, such as Moving Averages and RSI, to confirm the breakout.
+In addition, you should use other technical indicators and oscillators, such as Moving Averages and RSI, to confirm the breakout.

 Can Bear Pennants Break Up?